Key Takeaways

 You don't need a massive tech stack to start improving product experience.
 Here are the tools most teams find genuinely useful:

-• Hotjar — heatmaps, session recordings, and feedback polls.
-Great for quickly identifying where users are getting stuck.
+• Hotjar — heatmaps, session recordings, and feedback polls on your product pages and brand site.
+Great for quickly identifying where customers are getting stuck before purchase.

 For product data management: AtroPIM, Akeneo, Contentserv, and Pimcore are all covered in detail in Section 8, including what each one specifically brings to product experience.
 Start there to find the right fit for your team.

 • Maze — unmoderated usability testing at scale.
-A fast way to validate designs and flows before shipping.
+A fast way to validate packaging and instruction designs before going to print.

-• Typeform — for building surveys that users actually complete.
+• Typeform — for building post-purchase surveys that customers actually complete.
 Better response rates than most native survey tools.

-A practical approach is to start with one behavior analytics tool (Hotjar or Mixpanel), one in-app engagement tool (Appcues or Pendo), and one research tool (Maze or Dovetail).
+A practical approach is to start with one customer behavior tool (Hotjar or PowerReviews), one product content tool (Salsify or Akeneo), and one research tool (Maze or Dovetail).
 That combination covers observation, intervention, and learning — the three things any product experience improvement effort needs.
 As your team matures, you can layer in more specialized tools.

 Rated 0/5 based on 0 ratings